Maeteam/web-dev-tutorial/README.md

 ### Functions:
 functions are one of the best things in grey hack's web development.<br>
 all because of: onclick()<br>
-this allows you to create basically everything, your own pages, retractable articles, one of the classiest examples of all the principles learned here are:<br>
+this allows you to create basically everything, your own pages, retractable articles, <br>one of the classiest examples of all the principles learned here is the website:<br>
 ### `WWW.GBI.COM` - in game website!
 which i designed their webpage.<br>
 Now lets get to work on functions!<br>